zerocracy/zerocracy.github.io/_posts/2019/01/2019-01-30-project-faq.md

 it and assign roles.
 It can be done by project architect if he/she has enough reputation.

 Adviser helps to setup the project, suggests how to configure 0crat and repository, and with other Zerocracy-related questions.
-As a reward adviser will receive 4% or project funds from Zerocracy.
+As a reward adviser will receive 4% of project funds from Zerocracy.

-Adviser bootstrapping the project using `bootstrap` command, it assigns `PO` and `ARC` roles to adviser, so he/she will be able to configure the project (https://www.zerocracy.com/policy.html#12).
+Adviser bootstrapps the project using `bootstrap` command, it assigns `PO` and `ARC` roles to adviser, so he/she will be able to configure the project (https://www.zerocracy.com/policy.html#12).

 Then adviser can: